+- 1 Abstract.
 We investigate the initiation phase of the 2014 $M_w$ 8.1 Iquique earthquake in northern Chile.
-In particular, we focus on the month preceding the mainshock, a time period known to exhibit an intensification of the seismic and aseismic activity in the region.
-The goal is to estimate the time-evolution and partitioning of seismic and aseismic slip during the preparatory phase of the mainshock.
-To do so, we develop a Bayesian inversion scheme to infer the spatio-temporal evolution of pre-slip from position time-series along with the corresponding uncertainty.
-To extract the aseismic component to the pre-seismic motion, we correct geodetic observations from the displacement induced by foreshocks.
-We find that aseismic slip accounts for ~80 percents of the slip budget.
-That aseismic slip takes the form of a slow-slip events occurring between 20 to 5 days before the future mainshock.
-This time-evolution is not consistent with self-accelerating fault slip, a model that is often invoked to explain earthquake nucleation.
-Instead, the slow-slip event seems to have interacted with the foreshock sequence such that the foreshocks contributed to the arrest of aseismic slip.
-In addition, we observe some evidence of late self-accelerating slip, but associated with large uncertainties, making it difficult to assess its reliability from our observations alone.
+In particular, we focus - 2 on the month preceding the mainshock, a time period known to exhibit an intensification of the seismic and aseismic activity in - the region.
+The goal is to estimate the time-evolution and partitioning of seismic and aseismic slip during the preparatory phase - of the mainshock.
+To do so, we develop a Bayesian inversion scheme to infer the spatio-temporal evolution of pre-slip from - 5 position time-series along with the corresponding uncertainty.
+To extract the aseismic component to the pre-seismic motion, - 6 we correct geodetic observations from the displacement induced by foreshocks.
+We find that assismic slip accounts for $\sim$ 20 - 7 percents of the slip budget.
+That aseismic slip takes the form of a slow-slip events occurring between 20 to 5 days before - 8 the future mainshock.
+This time-evolution is not consistent with self-accelerating fault slip, a model that is often invoked to - 9 explain earthquake nucleation.
+Instead, the slow-slip event seems to have interacted with the foreshock sequence such that the - 10 foreshocks contributed to the arrest of aseismic slip.
+In addition, we observe some evidence of late self-accelerating slip, but - 11 associated with large uncertainties, making it difficult to assess its reliability from our observations alone.

-Introduction
+12 1 Introduction

-How an earthquake starts still remains a highly debated question (e.g., Gomberg, 2018).
-The initiation phase of the earthquake rupture is most often explained through one of these two conceptual models: the cascade model and the slow-slip model (e.g., Ellsworth and Beroza, 1995).
-In the former, it is proposed that a series of small earthquakes trigger one another in a close vicinity until one eventually triggers what becomes the mainshock (e.g., Brune, 1979; Ellsworth and Bulut, 2018).
-In the latter model, a large earthquake is believed to be preceded by the growth of a smoothly accelerating slow-slip event that eventually reaches typical co-seismic slip-rate (e.g., Ohnaka, 1992; lio,
+- 13 How an earthquake starts still remains a highly debated question (e.g., Gomberg, 2018).
+The initiation phase of the earthquake - 14 rupture is most often explained through one of these two conceptual models: the cascade model and the slow-slip model (e.g., - 15 Ellsworth and Beroza, 1995).
+In the former, it is proposed that a series of small earthquakes trigger one another in a close - 16 vicinity until one eventually triggers what becomes the mainshock (e.g., Brune, 1979; Ellsworth and Bulut, 2018).
+In the latter - 17 model, a large earthquake is believed to be preceded by the growth of a smoothly accelerating slow-slip event that eventually - 18 reaches typical co-seismic slip-rate (e.g., Ohnaka, 1992; Iio, 1995; Tape et al., 2018).
+More recently, hybrid models have also - 19 started to emerge.
+For instance, McLaskey (2019) has proposed that a self-accelerating slow-slip event drives the foreshocks